 In addition, your IID will require periodic rolling tests while you are driving.
 An alert will indicate that you must provide an additional breath sample into your IID, and you will have several minutes to do so.
 This allows you to find a safe place to pull over and provide a breath sample.

 Failing or missing one of these rolling tests will be recorded as an IID violation.
 However, the IID will not stop your vehicle while you are driving.
 You may also face additional criminal liability if alcohol is detected or if you tamper with the IID.

 While your case is pending, Indiana interlock laws allow the court to issue an order recommending your vehicle be equipped with an IID regardless of whether you refused to submit to a chemical test or submitted to a chemical test that resulted in prima facie evidence that you were intoxicated.
 It is in your best interest to have an attorney petition the court for an IID in lieu of suspension and advocate on your behalf.
 If the petition is granted, the IID order remains in effect until the Indiana Bureau of Motor Vehicles (BMV) is notified by a court that your criminal charges have been resolved.

-If the court orders an IID after conviction, the court must state how long the device must remain installed but cannot require a driver to keep the device longer than the maximum term of imprisonment that the court could have imposed.
-If the IID is ordered as a condition of Specialized Driving Privileges, the court may require a driver to keep the device throughout the entire duration of the Specialized Driving Privileges or for a fixed term ordered by the court.
-Any person who is required to have an IID is responsible for paying the fees for installation, leasing, maintenance and removal of the device, as well as any other fees imposed by the court.
+If the court orders an IID after an OWI conviction, it must state how long the device must remain installed but cannot require a driver to keep the device longer than the maximum term of imprisonment that the court could have imposed.
+If the IID is ordered as a condition of specialized driving privileges, the court may require a driver to keep the device throughout the entire duration of the specialized driving privileges or for a fixed term ordered by the court.

-The provider of an IID is required to report to the court the following:
+The IID provider is required to report to the court the following:

-- Attempts to start the vehicle with a BAC of 0.04 or higher;
+- Attempts to start the vehicle with alcohol in your system;

 - Failure to take or pass any required test; or